An app for personal to-do’s.

 Where are those notes on the to-do item I should finish by tomorrow?
 You know, the to-do item I’m unable to find.
 I’m not sure whether it was for work, for personal or both.

 This is the opposite of productive.
 I’m lost.
 Lost in the pile of apps I have accumulated.
-It’s like a forest but I cannot find the right tree.
+It’s like a forest but I can’t find the right tree.

-What if I would use one app?
+So what if I’d use a single app?
 What if I’d write everything down in a text editor?
 I could use plain text!
-A list of tasks in a text file.
-Notes in a single file per note.
-A journal file for daily journaling.
-A folder for bigger projects.
-Could it be this simple?
+Write down a list of tasks in a todo file.
+Write notes in a single file per note.
+A folder containing plain text files with descriptive names.
+Could it really be this simple?

 I’d know where to find everything.
 I’d know where to add tasks.
 I’d know where to write notes.

-As a side effect, plain text is malleable.
+As a side effect, plain text is very malleable.
 Changing the structure is easy.
-It can be edited with every device available.
+It can be edited with every text editor in the world.
 It can be searched by every app.
-It can be encrypted easily.
 It does not depend on commercial “cloud” services.

 Plain text won’t require new hardware, ever!
-It will survive longer than [fill in any commercial app].
-And it will not annoy the heck out of me with notifications.
+Plain text will survive longer than «fill in any commercial app».

 Like the oak tree.
 It will be beautiful.

 I will need to take care of it.
-Visit it every day.
 Prune it at the right moments.
-Make sure it gets the right amount of water.
+Make sure it will get the right nutrients in the correct amounts.